apsara-stack/terraform-provider-apsarastack/website/docs/r/oss_bucket.html.markdown

 * `logging` - (Optional) A Settings of [bucket logging](https://www.alibabacloud.com/help/doc-detail/31900.htm) (documented below).
 * `referer_config` - (Optional) The configuration of [referer](https://www.alibabacloud.com/help/doc-detail/31901.htm) (documented below).
 * `lifecycle_rule` - (Optional) A configuration of [object lifecycle management](https://www.alibabacloud.com/help/doc-detail/31904.htm) (documented below).
-* `policy` - (Optional, Available in 1.41.0) Json format text of bucket policy [bucket policy management](https://www.alibabacloud.com/help/doc-detail/100680.htm).
+* `policy` - (Optional) Json format text of bucket policy [bucket policy management](https://www.alibabacloud.com/help/doc-detail/100680.htm).
 * `storage_class` - (Optional, ForceNew) The [storage class](https://www.alibabacloud.com/help/doc-detail/51374.htm) to apply.
 Can be "Standard", "IA" and "Archive".
 Defaults to "Standard".
-* `server_side_encryption_rule` - (Optional, Available in 1.45.0+) A configuration of server-side encryption (documented below).
+* `server_side_encryption_rule` - (Optional, ) A configuration of server-side encryption (documented below).
-* `tags` - (Optional, Available in 1.45.0+) A mapping of tags to assign to the bucket.
+* `tags` - (Optional) A mapping of tags to assign to the bucket.
 The items are no more than 10 for a bucket.
-* `versioning` - (Optional, Available in 1.45.0+) A state of versioning (documented below).
+* `versioning` - (Optional) A state of versioning (documented below).
-* `force_destroy` - (Optional, Available in 1.45.0+) A boolean that indicates all objects should be deleted from the bucket so that the bucket can be destroyed without error.
+* `force_destroy` - (Optional) A boolean that indicates all objects should be deleted from the bucket so that the bucket can be destroyed without error.
 These objects are not recoverable.
 Defaults to "false".

 #### Block cors_rule